-If your institution has waived its application fee for the Fall 2021 admission cycle please select no.
+If your institution has waived its application fee for the Fall 2022 admission cycle please select no.

+Does your institution have an application fee?
 Yes No

-Does your institution have an application fee?
+Amount of application for e \$55

+Amount of application is υ -

+Yes No

+Can it be waived for applicants with financial need?
 X

-Amount of application fe \$55 -
+If you have an application fee and an on-line application option, please indicate policy for students

+you have an approximent for and an on mile approximent ошнон орион, ри acc maneate pen

+X Same fee

+Free Reduced

 Yes No

-Can it be waived for applicants with financial need? Х

-If you have an application fee and an on-line application option, please indicate policy for students who apply on-line:

-Х Same fee

-Free

-Reduced

-Can on-line application fee be waived for applicants with financial need?
+Can on-line application fee be waived for applicants with financial need? Х

-Yes No Х

 C14 Application closing date

+Yes No

-Does your institution have an application closing date?
+Does your institution have an application closing X

-Yes No Х